mvolkmann/blog/src/swift/swift-lang.md

 The "Source Control" menu supports many Git commands including Commit, Push, Pull, Fetch Changes, Stash Changes, and Discard All Changes.

-The keyboard shortcut for committing changes is cmd-option-c.
-A dialog will open that lists the modified files.
 Modified files are indicated in the Navigator by adding an "M" after their name.
 Added files have an "A" after their name.

+To start the process of committing changes, select Source Control ...
+Commit... or press cmd-option-c (conflicts with my Alfred settings).
+A dialog will open that lists the modified files.
-Select a file to see side-by-side diffs.
+Select a file in this dialog to see side-by-side diffs.
 By default the new version is displayed on the left.
 To switch this, select Preferences ...
 Source Control ...
 Comparison View ...
 Local Revision on Right Side.